Remotely manage my Android device

 There are two ways to remotely manage your Android device:

-- You can manage your device using the Android Device Manager.
+- You can manage your device using Find My Device.

-- If the device has the Google Apps Device Policy app installed, you can also sign in to your My Devices page.
-Your G Suite administrator doesn't have access to your My Devices page.
+- If the device has the Google Apps Device Policy app installed, you can sign in to your My Devices page.
+Your administrator doesn't have access to your My Devices page.

 You can only manage your device if it's turned on and connected to a network.
 For example, you can’t manage your device if it's in airplane mode.